tiredy/tiredy/README.md

 I'm currently working towards:

-- Expanding my knowledge in cmake and git.
+- Expanding my knowledge in CMake and Git.
 - Learning to contribute to open-source projects.
-- Improving my skills in java and c++.
+- Improving my skills in Java and C++.
 - Creating my personal webpage.

 ## Thank You